• Full time during the summer or part time during the semester

 • Possible at any point, but more typical for third and fourth year students

-• Get paid as undergraduate research assistant or conduct the research as an undergraduate research thesis for credit
+• Get paid as undergraduate research assistant or conduct the research during the term as an undergraduate research thesis for credit

 • Your faculty supervisor and/or graduate students and postdoctoral fellows in the research group will train you